hotosm/docs/docs/projects/future-plans.md

 We have a lot of duplicated logic that could be centralised:

-- Parsing of user uploaded GeoJSON AOIs (no as simple as it sounds to do right).
+- Parsing of user uploaded GeoJSON AOIs (not as simple as it sounds to do right).
   [geojson-aoi-parser](https://github.com/hotosm/geojson-aoi-parser)
 - Download of OSM data via raw-data-api.
 Every tool doing this should